-A brown butter with sage is an elite pasta sauce, or sauce for anything for that matter!
+A nutty brown butter sauce with crispy sage is an elite pasta sauce, or sauce for anything for that matter!
 It comes together in less than 10 minutes so not only is it super quick, it's SO easy too.
-Browning butter creates a delicious nutty flavour and the crispy sage takes it to another level.
-This 10 minute brown butter for pasta is my go to and it works perfectly on any pasta shape.
+Browning butter creates a delicious nutty flavor and the crispy sage takes it to another level.
+This 10 minute brown butter pasta is my go-to and it works perfectly on any pasta shape or ravioli with a mountain of parmesan cheese!

 Hi!
-I am writing up a separate recipe for this sage butter as a continuation of my guide to the best butter sauce for pasta.
+I am writing up a separate easy recipe for this sage butter as a continuation of my guide to the best butter sauce for pasta.
 I thought it deserved a post all on it's own to really dig deep into the details.
-A sage butter sauce is so easy!
+A sage butter sauce is so easy and is one of my most favorite things!
 I am going to give you all the tips and tricks to make sure you master this 10 minute brown butter for pasta first time.

-As you can guess from my name, I'm a big fan of a brown butter (burnt butter just sounded better but it should NEVER be burnt!).
 Butter is completely transformed when you brown it, turning it into an addictive foamy nutty sauce.
 The French were really onto something when they created this.
 It works beautifully on pasta but also amazing on fish, vegetables or anything you fancy.
+Serve it with a simple Iceberg Wedge Salad.

 What is brown butter?